How to Tackle TITA Questions in CAT 2025: Tips & Strategies

 • Productivity Enhancement

-Another topper of CAT Somansh said, “I believe time management is much easier when you are passionate about what you are doing, so simply realizing that makes a lot of difference”.
+Another topper of CA, T Somans, said, “I believe time management is much easier when you are passionate about what you are doing, so simply realising that makes a lot of difference”.

 Clear your concepts

-IIM Kozhikode has not provided any official CAT syllabus 2025.
-Based on question paper sets, the CAT 2025 syllabus should be checked by candidates before starting their preparation.
+IIM Kozhikode has not provided any official CAT syllabus for 2025.
+Based on the question paper sets, candidates should review the CAT 2025 syllabus before starting their preparation.

-• Candidates should try to focus on clearing their concepts from the basic level
+• Candidates should strive to clarify their concepts from a basic level.

 • Do not haste to cover all the topics in one go.
-Take your time in understanding the key concepts of each topic and then move towards other topics of the CAT syllabus.
+Take your time to understand the key concepts of each topic, and then move on to other topics in the CAT syllabus.

-• If you start preparing for CAT without any coaching in such case you can join any online study groups, contact friends who have registered themselves for coaching classes, or simply browse the internet to learn new ways of question-solving to clear concept.
+• Suppose you start preparing for the CAT without any coaching.
+In that case, you can join online study groups, contact friends who have registered for coaching classes, or simply browse the internet to learn new ways of question-solving and clear concepts.

-• Make flashcards or sticky notes to remember the difficult topics that may be asked in TITA questions.
+• Create flashcards or sticky notes to help you remember the challenging topics that may be asked in TITA questions.

 • If you are starting before 6 months of CAT, you should shift your focus to unfamiliar topics from which TITA questions could be raised.